kmacwpga/writing/poems/just-type.md

 The puzzled prosperity of hate
 People enjoying the shallow present time

-Retreat is impossible
+Retreat is impossible.
-Retreat is impossible
+Retreat is impossible.
 People cannot combat the tendency of justice to substitute violence

 Remember the support of judicial institutions tomorrow